 - Access to the Family Support Worker who can provide families with information about a range of local agency support

 How will I be involved in discussions about and planning for my child’s education?

 - SEN Support meetings (APDR) with class teacher and/or SENDCo – minimum 3 per year

 - Annual EHCP review meetings as appropriate

 - Completion of SEND questionnaire which will inform future SEND practice and policy

-All visits and visitors are discussed with the parents of SEND children to judge suitability.
-Where necessary reasonable adjustments are made.
+All pupils are included in school trips.
+However, the relevance of some visits and visitors for specific pupils are discussed with the parents of SEND children to judge suitability.
+Where necessary, reasonable adjustments are made.
 The school ensures the following:

 - Adequate deployment of school staff

 - Risk assessments completed prior to trip / activity